Academic Regulations

 • Students who were negatively impacted by extenuating circumstances during the term in which the FZ or NCR grade was earned are eligible to petition (to the Faculty’s Committee on Standing) or appeal (to the Academic Appeals Committee).

-• The timeframe within which students may petition to the Committee on Standing is outlined in our page for Academic Dates and Deadlines each academic year; the timeframe within which students may appeal their grade is 8 weeks from the time they received the ruling against which they wish to appeal.
+• The timeframe within which students may petition to the Committee on Standing is outlined on the Academic Dates and Deadlines webpage each academic year; the timeframe within which students may appeal their grade is 8 weeks from the time they received the ruling against which they wish to appeal.

 • For details, please review the Academic Petitions & Appeals section below.

-Students who received an FZ should always book an appointment with their dedicated academic advisor to discuss their circumstances, and available supports and resources.
+Students who fail a course should always book an appointment with their dedicated academic advisor to discuss their circumstances, and available supports and resources.

 4 Types of Academic Standings